-- (a) In General.
-Except as otherwise provided in this Manual, these rules apply generally to all courts-martial, including summary courts-martial, Article 39(a) sessions, limited factfinding proceedings ordered on review, proceedings in revision, and contempt proceedings other than contempt proceedings in which the judge may act summarily. - (b) Rules Relaxed.
-The application of these rules may be relaxed in presentencing proceedings as pro-
+(a) In General.
+Except as otherwise provided in this Manual, these rules apply generally to all courts-martial, including summary courts-martial, Article 39(a) sessions, Article 30a proceedings, remands, proceedings in revision, and contempt proceedings other than contempt proceedings in which the judge may act summarily.

-- vided under R.C.M.
-1001 and otherwise as provided in this Manual. - (c) Rules on Privilege.
-The rules on privilege apply at all stages of a case or proceeding. - (d) Exceptions.
-These rules except for Mil.
+(b) Rules Relaxed.
+The application of these rules may be relaxed in presentencing proceedings as provided under R.C.M.
+1001 and otherwise as provided in this Manual.

+(c) Rules on Privilege.
+The rules on privilege apply at all stages of a case or proceeding.

+(d) Exceptions.
+Unless otherwise provided for in this Manual, these rules-except for Mil.
 R. Evid.
-412 and those on privilege do not apply to the following: - (1) the military judge's determination, under Rule 104(a), on a preliminary question of fact governing admissibility; - (2) pretrial investigations under Article 32; - (3) proceedings for vacation of suspension of sentence under Article 72; and - (4) miscellaneous actions and proceedings related to search authorizations, pretrial restraint, pretrial confinement, or other proceedings authorized under the Uniform Code of Military Justice or this Manual that are not listed in subdivision (a).
+412 and those on privilege-do not apply to the following:

+(1) the military judge's determination, under Rule 104(a), on a preliminary question of fact governing admissibility;

+(2) preliminary hearings under Article 32;

+(3) proceedings for vacation of suspension of sentence under Article 72; and

+(4) miscellaneous actions and proceedings related to search authorizations, pretrial restraint, pretrial confinement, or other proceedings authorized under the Uniform Code of Military Justice or this Manual that are not listed in subdivision (a).